A Desolation Called Peace

 The worldbuilding for which A Memory Called Empire was praised is back in A Desolation Called Peace, and while the first book focused on the Teixcalaanli capital, the second one explores more of the life onboard of the Lsel Station, as well as life in campaigning military fleets of the empire.
 For the most part, the worldbuilding in the sequel does not disappoint.

 The bits where it does disappoint is in Martine leaning perhaps too heavily on space opera tropes in the parts of the book that take place aboard starships.
-While the descriptions of the capital or the palace grounds therein continue to be evocative, the descriptions of what it is like onboard of an imperial …
+While the descriptions of the capital or the palace grounds therein continue to be evocative, the descriptions of what it is like onboard of …

 Review of 'A Desolation Called Peace' on 'Goodreads'